yusifaliyevpro/YusifAliyevPro/README.md

 - 🔭 I’m currently working on [YusifAliyevPro](https://yusifaliyevpro.com)

-- 👨‍💻 All of my projects are available at [https://yusifaliyevpro.com](https://yusifaliyevpro.com)
+- 👨‍💻 All of my projects are available at [https://yusifaliyevpro.com](there)

-- 📝 I regularly write articles on [https://yusifaliyevpro.com/blog](https://yusifaliyevpro.com/blog)
+- 📝 I regularly write articles on [https://yusifaliyevpro.com/blog](my blog)

 - 💬 Ask me about **React, NextJS**

 - 📫 How to reach me **yusifaliyevpro@gmail.com**

-- 📄 Know about my experiences [https://yusifaliyevpro.com](https://yusifaliyevpro.com)

 <h3 align="left">Connect with me:</h3>
 <p align="left">